 The authority of a solicitor under a retainer1 given by a client not mentally disordered at the time of giving it ceases2 as soon as the client becomes mentally disordered3.
 It is immaterial whether or not the solicitor was aware that the client had become mentally disordered, and if he continues to appear for him after the mental disorder has supervened he is liable in damages4 to the other party to the claim5.
-However, the question whether a claimant is mentally disordered is not an issue which it is competent to the defendant to raise in his defence, since,
+However, the question whether a claimant is mentally disordered is not an issue which it is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.